-ATC & Thom Singer present the 12th installment of Cool Things Entrepreneurs Do Podcast: “woom bikes USA”
+ATC & Thom Singer present the 15th installment of Making Waves at C-Level Podcast: “KnowRx with David Franklin”

 Thom Singer, podcast host, interviews thought-leaders from ATC Member Companies regarding their unique advice for startups, thoughts on Austin’s tech ecosystem, and personal heroes every first Thursday of the month.

-Thom Singer has interviewed over 400 CEOs, entrepreneurs, business leaders, solopreneurs, and others on his popular “Cool Things Entrepreneurs Do” podcast (named on INC.com as one of 8 business podcasts to listen to in 2018).
+Thom Singer has interviewed over 400 CEOs, entrepreneurs, business leaders, solopreneurs, and others on his popular “Making Waves at C-Level” podcast (named on INC.com as one of 8 business podcasts to listen to in 2018).
 Through these in-depth conversations he learned that there is no single thing that holds people back from achieving more, nor is there one solution to reaching the top levels of success.
 It is unique for each person.

 Interested in how ATC can bring opportunities like this to your company?

 Austin Technology Council is our member companies’ biggest advocate.
 Our organization is frequently contacted to source thought-leaders for high-visibility media opportunities like: